-Elite is a famous space flight and trading sim created by David Braben and Ian Bell (with their company, Mr Micro), published by Acornsoft and Firebird, and released for several home computers starting from 1984.
+Elite is a famous space flight and trading sim created by David Braben and Ian Bell for the BBC Micro.
+The game was published by Acornsoft and Firebird and released for several home computers starting in 1984.

 Bell and Braben themselves programmed the other versions for the 6502 microprocessor computers, including the Commodore 64 one, which was the version that first introduced the iconic music of the "The Blue Danube" played during the docking (an homage to 2001 A Space Odyssey).